AlexBaranosky/EmailClojMatic/next steps.md

 * send error emails if history file is a) not-openable or b) illformed

-* implement Reminders as a Record to adda bit of self-documentation
+* implement Reminders as a record to adda bit of self-documentation

+* consider implementing Recipients as a record

 * add link to the uberjar on wiki